The Long Island Seed Project

 CV-Lemon Hot Pepper (Capsicum baccatum)

-If you enjoy ornamental hot purple peppers of various shapes and sizes, some with purple foliage, this is a nice moderately diverse assortment from our collection.
-Ripen to red.
-Sure, they are edible, some are mild; others hot, but mostly used as an attractive accent in beds, planters or potted plants.
-Not grown in isolation; should show good diversity.
-(20 seeds)
+If you enjoy ornamental peppers of various colors, shapes and sizes, some with purple foliage, short and tall, this is a nice moderately diverse assortment from our collection.
+They are edible but usually hot and not of the best quality, mostly used as for an attractive planting in beds, planters or pots.
+Not grown in isolation so haphazard crossing should show good diversity.
+(30 seeds)

 TOMATOES (Lycopersicon esculentum)